~ Welcome to Watchung Hills Regional High School ~

 Career Academic Resource Experience (LLD Program) is available and is designed to meet the needs of the learning and language disabled student whose educational goals are appropriately met in a highly structured, individualized program that incorporates career academics, behavioral and social skills, functional life skills, and vocational training.
 Students fulfill the mandated course requirements in the areas of English, history, math, science, health, and adaptive physical education in the LLD/Special Education curriculum.
 In addition, students in this program participate in a variety of school to work transition experiences through the vocational courses and off-site student intern opportunities.

-Marianne Sales, Acting Supervisor of Special Services
+Marianne Sales, Director of Special Services

 Notice of Child Find Activity: